 Caring for orchids can seem daunting at first.
 But with these tips you’ll be well on your way to growing some beautiful and healthy orchids.

-Just remember that each type of orchid has its unique needs.
-So being familiar with and understanding these will help you provide the best care.
+Always remember that each of the many types of orchids will have certain needs that are specific to it.
+So being familiar with and understanding those needs will help you provide the best care.